 I waited, waited, waited to see 2 pink lines, and as short as the long wait was, they were there.

 Two lines that represented my heart’s longing, to be a mother to baby once again.
 My heart overfilled with joy at the sight.

-My two now, grown but not too grown up, past the baby and toddler years.
+My two now, growing up but not too grown up, past the baby and toddler years.
 Now into puzzles, learning to spell b-a-t, and oh the argumentative bliss of a 5 year old boy and 3 year old girl.
 Excited.
 Excited to see them as a big brother and sister to another sweet baby.

 Then it came, the crimson color we fret to see after we’ve seen those 2 pink lines.
 Worry.
 Doubt.
 Fear filled my heart, but I clung, clung to the hope, for what if God could save my heart from this ache that I had experienced months earlier.

 But, God did not, He did not save me from this ache of loss.
 Why, oh God? … I screamed in my heart.
 My dream crushed, for what was the purpose, I clung to that defeat for months.